dssimmons-codes/AMDAT/Manual/developer_documentation.md

 > Parent class for many analysis techniques, with methods for interfacing with the atom, molecule, and time loops provided by the system class.

-> Basic public methods for running this
+> Basic public methods for running this:

 > `analyze(string)`